Unbiasing Fermionic Quantum Monte Carlo with a Quantum Computer: Experimental Implementation via Shadow Tomography

 Now we specialize to the case where \(\ket{\phi}\) is a computational basis state, which we denote by \(\ket{\beta}\).
 We could instead take \(\ket{\phi}\) to be any state which is separable between the parts of the partition (or a sum of such states), but specializing to computational basis states is sufficient for our purposes.
 Let \(\ket{\beta_p}\) denote the component of \(\ket{\beta}\) associated with the \(p\)-th part of the partition.
 Using this notation, we can evaluate \eq{part_shadow_key} to yield

 In carrying out our experiments, we specifically chose to use a partition with two parts, one for each of the spin sectors.
-All of our walker wavefunctions \(\ket{\phi}\) were superpositions of basis states with Hamming weight \(\eta\) overall.
-Because these walkers corresponded to wavefunctions with an equal number of electrons in each spin sector, these basis states had exactly \(\eta / 2\) excitations in each part of the partition.
-Therefore, when we used shadow tomography to evaluate the overlap of our walker wavefunctions \(\ket{\phi}\) with \(\ket{\Psi_T}\) as described in \app{shadow_tomo_overlap} and \app{vmc}, we only considered \(\ket{\beta}\) with this symmetry.
-As a result, \(\braket{\beta_p}{0_p} = 0\) for the calculations we performed and we were able to evaluate the wavefunction overlaps using the expression
+All of our walker wavefunctions \(\ket{\phi}\) were superpositions of basis states with a Hamming weight \(\eta\) overall and a nonzero number of electrons in each spin sector.
+Therefore, when we used shadow tomography to evaluate the overlap of our walker wavefunctions \(\ket{\phi}\) with \(\ket{\Psi_T}\) as described in \app{shadow_tomo_overlap} and \app{vmc}, \(\braket{\beta_p}{0_p} = 0\) for the calculations we performed.
+Because of this, we were able to evaluate the wavefunction overlaps using the expression